ibm-messaging/mqldt/README.md

 Options:
 --dir         : Directory in which create and test files being written to.
 --filePrefix  : prefix of test files
 --bsize       : Blocksize(s), of writes to be used.
-Can be a single value, or a commseperated list.
+Can be a single value, or a comma separated list.
 Supports k suffix.
 --fileSize    : File size of each test file
 --numFiles    : Number of files to create and use --duration    : Number of seconds to test